skip to Main Content

 COST

-$15.00 will include participation in the webinar and access to the recording for 3 weeks after the class.
-If payment is not possible for you right now please choose the ‘scholarship’ option on the registration form.
+$15.00 will include participation in the webinar and also access to the recording for 3 weeks after the class.

-To sign up for this webinar please fill out the form above and I will email you the zoom link and my venmo/paypal/address and payment information within a few days.
+To sign up for this webinar please fill out the above form and submit payment.
+I will email you the zoom link within a few days.
 You can also email me at katiegroveart@gmail.com with any questions. : )

 Back To Top